 Luxury in the Age of Technology

-We are pleased to announce the 3rd Special Issue In Pursuit of Luxury journal in collaboration with the Journal of Design, Business & Society, published by Intellect is coming soon.
+We are pleased to announce the 3rd Special Issue In Pursuit of Luxury journal in collaboration with the Journal of Design, Business & Society, published by Intellect is now available.

 About this Special Issue

 Luxury, innovation and technology have always been intertwined.
 Whether rooted in the manufacturing techniques developed during the eighteenth century or the emergence of the kinds of digital processes that impact on design, craftsmanship and production today, this fundamental relationship persists.
 Technology continues to influence our lives and decision making processes.
 Circular economic models address the need to be aware of the impact of our actions on the production of goods and services.
 Data driven information informs and enhances our understanding of the customer and can provide goods and services to address their individual needs.